swiftlang/swift/docs/LibraryEvolution.rst

 - A versioned function may not change its generic requirements.
 - A versioned function may not change its external parameter names (labels).
-- A versioned function may not add, remove, or reorder parameters, whether or not they have default values.
+- A versioned function may not add, remove, or reorder parameters, whether or not they have default arguments.
 - A versioned function that throws may not become non-throwing or vice versa.
 - ``@noreturn`` may not be removed from a function.
 - The ``@noescape`` attribute may not be added to or removed from a parameter.